 Unlike machine learning algorithms, Deep Learning algorithms are able to process significantly more complicated, even unstructured, datasets.
 They do this by processing data through a series of increasingly complicated layers.

-For example the first layer may place a user into a specific groups, the second layer will then attempt to define specific niches or interests, and the third layer may attempt to identify what stage of the sales funnel this user is in.
+For example, the first layer may place a user into a specific group, the second layer will then attempt to define specific niches or interests, and the third layer may attempt to identify what stage of the sales funnel this user is in.

 Another advantage is that this means that Deep Learning algorithms are able to identify patterns without pre-set parameters from a human operator.
 This means that it can operate far more flexibly than legacy solutions, and it allows us to leverage the best of all available targeting methodologies to maximize results for our clients.

-We are well aware of the benefits of Deep Learning, because we use it in everything we do.
+We are well aware of the benefits of Deep Learning in digital media advertising, because we use it in everything we do.
 Since 2017 RTB House has leveraged Deep Learning to great effect in 100% of our active campaigns.

 This technology has worked well in the real world.
 For example RTB House was able to beat Honda’s engagement KPIs by over 300% during a marketing campaign for the release of its Jazz Hybrid and Jazz Crosstar vehicles.
 The company was also able to achieve a 96% video completion rate for Audi San Francisco, with an eCPV 25% lower than the industry average.